soframel/covid-data-extractor/doc/doc.md

 (no volume necessary)

-NOTE: the 1rst time, start with adding parameter "init" at the end of the command to load all data since beginning of pandemy (this may take a while).
+NOTE: the 1rst time, execute the program with "init" at the end of the command to load all data since beginning of pandemy (this may take a while):
+`docker exec -it covid-extractor /bin/bash /deployments/run-java.sh init
+`